quarka-org/docs.quarka.org/docs/user-manual/2-screens-and-operations/index.md

 ---
 sidebar_position: 2
-title: Reports
+title: Menu Overview
-sidebar_label: Reports
+sidebar_label: Menu Overview
 ---

-# Reports
+# Menu Overview

 A compact guide to the QA Assistant reports and where to find key metrics.